preciofishbone/OmniaDocs/web-content-management/web-pages/media-picker/index.rst

 .. image:: image-settings.png

-+**Landscape**: Click the Landscape preview and use the selection on the image to decide wich part of the image to show when it's used in landscape format.
++ **Landscape**: Click the Landscape preview and use the selection on the image to decide wich part of the image to show when it's used in landscape format.
 + **Square**: Click the Square preview and use the selection on the image to decide wich part of the image to show when it's used in square format.
-+**Filters**: Use the filters to adjust the image; Sepia coloring, Grayscale coloring, Brightness, Contrast and Saturation.
++ **Filters**: Use the filters to adjust the image; Sepia coloring, Grayscale coloring, Brightness, Contrast and Saturation.